 However, there are also many areas outside of the indicative Flood Zones where there may be a flood risk from other sources.
 The Planning Authority has a responsibility to ensure that this potential flood risk is also managed appropriately as part of new development proposals in these areas.
-Therefore a requirement has been included in the Draft LAP for Site-Specific Flood Risk Assessments in accordance with the Guidelines to be undertaken for these areas.
+Therefore a requirement has been included in the LAP for Site-Specific Flood Risk Assessments in accordance with the Guidelines to be undertaken for these areas.

-Figure 6 shows the extent of the areas where a Site-Specific Flood Risk Assessment will be required for any development proposal.
+Figure 7 shows the extent of the areas where a Site-Specific Flood Risk Assessment will be required for any development proposal.
 The extents shown have been generated using the following data sources:

-- Indicative Flood Zones A and B - Pluvial flood risk areas (as indicated by OPW PFRA mapping) - Groundwater flood risk areas (as indicated by OPW PFRA mapping) - Records of past flood events in the area, with a conservative interpretation of the flood extent where information is limited. - Evidence from ground-truthing exercise carried out as part of this SFRA
+- Indicative Flood Zones A and B - Pluvial flood risk areas (as indicated by OPW PFRA mapping and/or the ground truthing exercise carried out as part of this SFRA) - Groundwater flood risk (as indicated by OPW PFRA mapping) - Alluvium soil areas (as shown on EPA/Teagasc soils mapping)